Imran Khan condemns arrest of wife of Shahbaz Gills aide - ExBulletin

 Imran Khan condemns arrest of wife of Shahbaz Gills aide

-Former Prime Minister and PTI Chairman Imran Khan has strongly condemned the arrest of wife of Shahbaz Gills aide in a raid by Islamabad police.
+ISLAMABAD: Former Prime Minister and PTI Chairman Imran Khan has strongly condemned the arrest of wife of Shahbaz Gills aide in a raid by Islamabad police, ARY NEWS reported.

-Taking to Twitter, Khan said he strongly condemned the fascist unlawful kidnappings in the late-night shadow of Ammad Yousaf and now wife of Shahbaz aide Gills Izhaar.
+Taking to Twitter, Khan said he strongly condemns the fascist unlawful kidnappings in the late-night shadow of Ammad Yousaf and now wife of Shahbaz Gill aide Izhaar.

 He shared that Gills’ assistant wife is now incarcerated in a women’s police station.
 I want to ask our legal community if there is no more fundamental right?